QuodAI/jobs/react-challenge.md

 https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

-### Technical decisions
+### Deliverables

+__A GitHub project__

+- README.md: describes dependencies, how to set up, how to run and any other additional information you may want to share.
+Create a technical decision section and answer the following questions:
   - How did you implement styling?
 What are the pros and cons?
 Why did you chose this approach?
   - How did you share state between components?
 What are the pros and cons?
 Why did you chose this approach?
   - Did you use React hooks?
 Why or why not?
+- Clean code: don’t over engineer but make your code as readable as it needs to be.
+- Build file

+Email herve@quod.ai with the URL to your GitHub repo.

+## Evaluation metrics ##

+- Code quality and clarity
+- Clean folder structure
+- Simple but suitable design
+- Meaningful variable names and functions
+- Meaningful commits (not too big, not too small)

 ### ReactJS resources